Ubuntu (Linux) Desktop using RDP GUI with Windows WSL

 wsl.exe --install -d Ubuntu

-When prompted 'Create a default Unix user account' set any username as 'windows'
+When prompted 'Create a default Unix user account' give any username like 'ubuntu'

 Type a password